felipevacaramirez/felipevacaramirez.github.io/README.md

 # About Me
 I am Felipe Vaca-Ramírez, a PhD student of Network Science at Central European University.
 I am interested in Network Science, Statistical Inference, and Applied Statistics.

-Currently my research consists on understanding the strenghts and weaknesses of Stochastic Block Models. a state-of-the-art family of models for community detection and link prediction.
+Currently my research consists on understanding the strenghts and weaknesses of Stochastic Block Models, a state-of-the-art family of models for community detection and link prediction.

 # Publications